ashal-ali/CS224N_DNABERT2/README.md

 This is the official pre-trained model introduced in [DNABERT-2: Efficient Foundation Model and Benchmark For Multi-Species Genome
 ](https://arxiv.org/pdf/2306.15006.pdf).

+We sincerely appreciate the MosaicML team for the [MosaicBERT](https://openreview.net/forum?id=5zipcfLC2Z) implementation, which serves as the base of DNABERT-2 development.

 DNABERT-2 is a transformer-based genome foundation model trained on multi-species genome.

 To load the model from huggingface: